Tennis is hard and for flat feet guys, it’s even harder. That’s why we have come up with the list of best tennis shoes for flat feet in 2021 for you.

 In terms of orthotic support, however, the shoes were incredibly accommodating.
 Athletes could easily insert 1-2 additional insoles without compromising comfort.
-We found this to be a distinctive quality even amongst the best tennis shoes for flat feet guys.
+We found this to be a distinctive quality even amongst the best tennis shoes for flat feet.

 Last but not least, we present to you the Mizuno Wave Inspire 13 shoes.
-These shoes were originally designed to boost running performance, but their lateral support and stability make them a top choice amongst tennis lovers with flat feet.
+These sneakers were originally designed to boost running performance, but their lateral support and stability make them good tennis shoes for flat feet.

 Design and Material

-The Inspire 13 shoes possess a high-quality fabric upper with an intricate mesh pattern for ventilation.
+The Inspire 13 tennis shoes for flat feet possess a high-quality fabric upper with an intricate mesh pattern for ventilation.
 They are available in a wide array of eccentric colors.
 The shoe collar is lined with breathable textile padding to ensure heel support.

 Mizuno crafted the Inspire 13’s midsole from trademark U4IC foam, which spikes responsiveness and resilience.
 The heel is also protected with a U4IC wedge to ensure durability and shock absorption.

-Beneath the midsole are two layers of rubber soling which are structured into a double wave pattern for support.
+Beneath the midsole is two layers of rubber soling which are structured into a double wave pattern for support.

 This feature is a Mizuno-exclusive element which makes the Inspire 13 shoes so unique, even amongst the best tennis shoes for flat feet 2018.

 We put the Inspire 13 shoes through intensive tennis exercises to test their lateral support.
-Our athletes found the heel wedge to be an excellent tool for lateral jumps.
+The athletic shoes for flat feet have the heel wedge to be an excellent tool for lateral jumps.
 They could easily stabilize their movements even during exhaustive tennis games.

 The shoe’s mesh upper was also a brilliant contributor the Inspire 13’s performance.
 Players reported that their feet remained fresh and dry throughout their games.
 This prevented itching and enhanced breathability, thereby eliminating the tight fit caused by flat feet.